All Episodes

 Isn't there something that can be done?

-I mean, it's so ragy.
+I mean, it's so raunchy.

-You know, like I'll give you an example.
+You know, like, I'll give you an example.

-And Jake Tapper over at CNN, now I'm actually pretty happy that he's looking for real news and tuning into the Fox News channel, and we all know what WikiLeaks had to say about CNN, and then I asked Jake Tapper and on Twitter if he thinks the attacks against Ivanka Trump are unhinged, because it's he was inferring I'm an unhinged late night host.
+And then I asked Jake Tapper on Twitter if he thinks the attacks against Ivanka Trump are unhinged because he was inferring I'm an unhinged late night host.

-Now, the sad thing for poor Jake Tapper is, you know, he recently tried and failed miserably in in just an hour off of where my show is in late night.
+Now, the sad thing for poor Jake Tapper is, you know, he recently tried and failed miserably in just an hour off of where my show is in late night.

-And he has one of the lowest rated cable shows in all of cable news today.
+And he has one of the lowest-rated cable shows in all of cable news today.

 You know, but the only thing I'd say is, you know, if Jake Tapper was the man of great integrity, why didn't he write back?